Fribyter/eMart-backend/README.md

 ## Gateway Server Zuul

-Gateway for microservies, includes JWT and Role based Access
+Gateway for microservies that includes JWT and role based access

 Port: 8093

 ## Hystrix Dashboard

-Provide alternate methods in case of circuit break
+Provides alternate methods in case of circuit break

 Port: 8092